Andreaa-Dev/server-with-auth/README.md

 - 410 UnAuthorized - users do not log in
 - 500 Internal server error - send request with wrong methods/endpoint
 - 400 Bad request (client error response) - create usr with same email
+- 412 InvalidData

+13. DTO vs Entity

+- DTOs: These are designed specifically for transferring data between different layers, such as between the client and server or between services.
+DTOs often have validation annotations to ensure that the data being sent or received is correct and meets business rules before it reaches the business logic or database layer.
+- DTOs: Use data annotations to enforce input validation, format data for display, and control how data is exposed through your API or UI.
+  Example:
+  [Required(ErrorMessage = "Password is required")]
+  [StringLength(255, ErrorMessage = "Must be between 5 and 255 characters", MinimumLength = 5)]
+  [DataType(DataType.Password)]

+- Entities: These represent the actual data structure in your database, and data annotations here ensure that the data is valid and consistent when it's being persisted or retrieved from the database.
+They also map the entity to the database schema.
+- Entities: Use data annotations to define schema-related constraints, relationships, and database-specific configurations.
+  Example:
+  [Key]
+  [Required, ForeignKey("User")]

 ### Migration